 At the reporting date, there were no significant concentrations of credit risk.
 The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the statement of financial position.
-At the reporting date, the loans and receivables are neither past due nor impaired.

 Expected credit loss assessment

 Amounts called and receivable from members